White Mold of Sunflower

-The pathogen Sclerotinia sclerotiorum (Lib.) de Bary (White Mold of Sunflower) is very widespread in our fields, it affects more than 360 species of cultivated and wild plants belonging to 225 genera and 64 families.
-This means that any crop, whether sunflower, rapeseed, carrots or cabbage, is a potential host for this pathogen and a “reproducer” or “transmitter” of the infection for the following years.
-That is why the disease is widespread almost throughout Ukraine.
+The pathogen Sclerotinia sclerotiorum (Lib.) de Bary, commonly known as White Mold of Sunflower, is highly prevalent in our fields.
+It affects over 360 cultivated and wild plant species across 225 genera and 64 families.
+This means that nearly any crop—whether sunflower, rapeseed, carrots, or cabbage—can potentially host this pathogen, acting as a "reproducer" or "transmitter" of the infection for subsequent years.
+Consequently, the disease is widespread throughout Ukraine.

 The manifestation and development of white rot depends on air humidity and soil and air temperatures.
 Massive damage to sunflower is observed in areas with high humidity and in years with frequent precipitation.
 The intensity of white rot of the root system and the basal part of the stem depends on the amount of precipitation that fell in the first half of the sunflower growing season.
 White head rot develops massively from precipitation during the flowering and ripening period.